Best AI Tools for Pine Script: Why Specialized Tools Beat ChatGPT

 - It's completely disconnected from TradingView.
 The AI can't click "Add to Chart," run a backtest, or see if your plot looks right.
 You have to do all the manual lifting of moving code over and checking the results yourself.

-This doesn’t mean it’s worthless for Pine Script.
-It's great for talking through a trading idea or understanding basic concepts.
-But if your goal is to get a working, reliable script onto your chart without a debugging marathon, you’ll feel the gap.
+This doesn't mean it's worthless for Pine Script.
+I've used it to brainstorm ideas and understand basic concepts.
+But if your goal is to get a working, reliable script onto your chart without a debugging marathon, you'll feel the gap.

 1. Pineify — Best Overall AI Pine Script Generator